mrmorphic/goss/README.md

 The motivation for the library is to provide a way to build components within a SilverStripe installation where high performance is critical.
 Rough tests indicate approximately 2 orders of magnitude speed improvement for some simple functions implemented in go vs in PHP/SilverStripe on apache.
+It is not designed to replace the SilverStripe framework, and is in fact dependent on the framework.

+## Author

+Mark Stephens (mr.morphic@gmail.com)

 ## Status